f0le/Blog/content/sieve-filter.md

 +++
-title = "Server side mail filtering with Sieve and Dovecot" date = 2021-09-09
+title = "Server-side mail filtering with Sieve and Dovecot" date = 2021-09-09
 +++